-Deleted: However, even with lower number of false positives, it is important to note that the AS SNVs detected are not necessarily causal.
-The resultant allelic difference in gene expression and binding can be due to another undetected causal variant that has a strong linkage disequilibrium with the detected variant or, it could be due to a group of variants that act collectively to give the resultant allelic expression or binding.33 It could also be a result of other epigenetic effects such as genomic imprinting where no variants are causal.
-Nonetheless, we can still prioritize variants in terms of their potential impact.
-For example, we provide a more confident set of allele-specific SNVs, since they are found to be in the same allelic direction (reference allele) supported by evidence in at least 3 individuals in AlleleDB (Supplementary File 6).
-Also, a previous experimental study has shown that there is a greater likelihood of an actual TF binding at their canonical motifs.34 Hence, we also provide a list of high-impact ASB SNVs that cause a change in the PWMs of the transcription factor binding motifs (Supplementary File 4).¶
+Deleted: Despite the implementation of personal genome construction, accounting for ambiguous mapping bias and additional filters to lower the number of false positives, it is important to note that the AS SNVs detected are still not necessarily causal.
+The resultant allelic difference in gene expression and binding can be due to another undetected causal variant that has a strong linkage disequilibrium with the detected variant or, it could be due to a group of variants that act collectively to give the resultant allelic expression or binding.40 It could also be a result of other epigenetic effects such as genomic imprinting where no variants are causal.41 Nonetheless, the computational detection of allele-specific SNVs still allows us to prioritize variants in terms of their potential impact.
+For example, we provide a more confident set of allele-specific SNVs, since they are found to be in the same allelic direction supported by evidence in at least 3 quantification of allele-specific activity in known genomic elements and annotations, such as CDS and various non-coding regions, will not be feasible without a large number of ASE and ASB SNVs.
+Moreover, a significant portion of AS SNVs is rare, thus the abundance and detection of rare AS variants will increase with many genomes.
+Previous studies mostly focus on a very small number of genomes, making it difficult to perform AS analyses from a single study.
+A possible solution, as we have shown here, is to pool and process datasets and genomes from multiple studies uniformly.
+Such data pooling enables the aggregation of information from multiple SNVs (both rare and common) across a genomic element, thereby allowing the large-scale characterization of allele-specific activity in genomic elements.